t1mk1k/compute4punch-container-stacks/h4leptons/README.md

 git clone https://gitlab-p4n.aip.de/compute4punch/container-stacks.git
 ```

-3. Download the indexfiles corresponding to the Higgs Monte Carlo samples for 2011 and 2012:
+3. Download the indexfiles corresponding to the Higgs and ZZ Monte Carlo samples for 2011 and 2012:

 ```
 cd container-stacks/h4leptons